-The Metropole, built and named in 1901, was for decades under the French, host to ambassadors, statesmen, writers and celebrities (with a few suites named after them, including Graham Greene and Charlie Chaplin).
-After the war it became the Reunification Hotel, but became a private hotel again in the 1990s under Sofitel when we became one of the very first tour companies to began sending travelers there.
+The Metropole (ignominiously renamed "The Sofitel Legend Metropole"), was built and named in 1901 and was for decades under French colonial administration.
+Host to ambassadors, statesmen, writers, US presidents, and celebrities (with a few suites named after them, including Graham Greene and Charlie Chaplin).
+After the war it became the Reunification Hotel, but became a private hotel again in the 1990s under Sofitel (when we became one of the very first tour companies to began sending travelers there).
 The premier hotel in all of Vietnam, if not Indochina, the Metropole is the place to stay Hanoi.
-With an ideal location only a block away from Hoan Kiem Lake in the heart of the city within walking distance of many sites, including the Old Quarter, and only three blocks from our Hanoi office on Tran Hung Dao Street.
+With an ideal location nestled in the verdant Embassy quarter only a block away from Hoan Kiem Lake in the heart of the city within walking distance of many sites, including the Old Quarter, and only three blocks from our Hanoi office on Tran Hung Dao Street.

 There are two wings in the Metropole—the Historical Metropole Wing is from another era, literally, but has been upgraded to modern, while retaining its dark woods and Colonial prints, while the newer Opera Wing dazzles with its art-nouveau style.
 Both wings have a lobby, although the Metropole wing is where guests will want to spend time, with comfy sofas and papers, two restaurants and a wine bar within sight.
-The Opera Wing Lobby underwent an upgrade in early 2008.

 In 2012 a renovation construction crews rediscovered an air raid shelter in the back garden of the Metropole and has opened the excavated bunker for its guests to explore.
 The 40-square-yard bomb shelter has been restored to its original state as a tribute to the hotel’s wartime employees, who ushered guests into the relative safety of the underground chamber from the mid-1960s through the Christmas Bombings of 1972.